 Buyers of ETF model portfolios should seek providers with a clear division of labour across functions.
 Having staff dedicated to investments, ETF selection, risk management, legal and compliance functions demonstrates that a provider has the expertise required to execute their strategies and support clients on a day-to-day basis.

-How well does a provider communicate with clients?
+How well does a provider communicate their strategy and performance updates?
 Seek a provider with a proven track record of timely, effective and thorough client communications.
 Providers should alert investors about any changes to the portfolio or underlying products, provide relevant updates about the firm, and supply market research and thought leadership.

 ETF model portfolios can be complex and have unique characteristics; it’s important to take into account all the value-add factors that result from this.
 Users of these strategies should remember they are not just buying a portfolio—they are also selecting a partner to support you and the portfolio over the long term.
 As a result, buyers of these products should rely on established best practices when implementing due diligence procedures for ETF model portfolios.